-The following images indicate the location of the processor fan and heat-sink assembly and provides a visual representation of the installation procedure.
+The following image indicates the location of the speaker and provides a visual representation of the installation procedure.

-- 1. Align the screw holes on the processor fan and heat-sink assembly with the screw holes on the system board. - 2.
-Tighten the four captive screws that secure the processor fan and heat-sink assembly to the system board. - 3.
-Connect the processor-fan cable to the connector on the system board.
+- 1. Press the release tab and slide the speaker in the slot on the chassis until it snaps into place. - 2.
+Route the speaker cable through the routing guide on the chassis. - 3.
+Connect the speaker cable to the connector on the system board.